 Women’s resources, Michaela MacLachlan

-Michaela MacLachlan is the administrative co-ordinator for the Central Nova Women’s Resource Centre.
+Michaela MacLachlan is the administrative co-ordinator of the Central Nova Women's Resource Centre in Truro.
 She lives in Truro.